bartczernicki/AzureOpenAILogProbs/README.md

 Example Output:
 ![Azure OpenAI Log Probs - First Token Prob](https://raw.githubusercontent.com/bartczernicki/AzureOpenAILogProbs/master/AzureOpenAILogProbs/Images/ProcessOption-FirstTokenProbability.png)

 Note the image above illustrates the True and False output from the LLM as well as the probability of that True or False output.
-Because the True or False are the first and only tokens in the response, the first token (LogProb) probability can be used.
+Because "True" or "False" are the first and only tokens in the response, the first token (LogProb) probability can be used.
+There are a couple of issues with this approach:
+* Only the first token and probability are being investigated.
+Looking at the George Washington example above, note that there are various tokens that can be output that can be components or be similar to "George Washington".
+The same applies even when only looking at "True" or "False" tokens.
+There could be tokens like "TRU", "true", "tr" and they all should be grouped together to signify a collective probability of "True".
+The samples below illustrate this.
+* Running the examples many times there will sometimes seem to be a discrepancy between the first token versus the top LogProb.
+This is because the OpenAI service can select tokens with lower probabilities, expecially with settings like a higher temperature.
+This is a simple fix, basically LogProbs allow the developer to override the selected first token and select the one with the highest probability.

 ### 2) First Token Probability [With Brier Scores] - Calculating Brier Scores of the First Token Probability
    * This example shows how to measure the forecasting & predictive accuracy of the model.
    * Same as the First Token Probability, but also calculates the Brier Score for each of the probability answers.
-   * Brier scores (and similar methods in Machine Learning & Statistics) are used to measure the accuracy of probabilistic predictions.
+   * Brier scores (and similar methods in Machine Learning & Statistics) are used to measure the accuracy performance of probabilistic predictions.
    * The lower the Brier Score, the better the model is at predicting the probability of the answer response.
+For example, if there are two models and they both predict the correct event, but the first model's probability was 65% and the second model's probability was 95%, the Brier score for the second model will be lower.
+This is because if the future event occurs, it is automatically given a probability of 100%.
+95% is closer to 100%.
+More information on Brier scores: https://en.wikipedia.org/wiki/Brier_score
-   * It outputs a table of the Brier Scores for each of the questions and the average Brier Score for all the questions.
+   * This example outputs a table of the Brier Scores for each of the questions and the average Brier Score for all the questions.
    * Averaging Brier scores can tell us a great deal about the overall performance accuracy of the probabilistic system or a probabilistic model.
 Average Brier Scores of 0.1 or lower are considered excellent, 0.1 - 0.2 are superior, 0.2 - 0.3 are adequate, and 0.3-0.35 are acceptable, and finally average Brier scores above 0.35 indicate poor prediction performance.

 Brier scores will vary depending on the model capabilities, the prompt, and the context of the question.